 A reading knowledge of at least one foreign language relevant to the student’s area of study is required for completion of the master’s program.
 The student has the option of passing an exam in reading knowledge by the end of the first academic year or successfully completing an intermediate-level course.

 The faculty reviews and evaluates each student’s progress at the end of the first academic year.
 Two weeks prior to the evaluation, the student submits two copies of a paper written in a graduate course in Art History at FSU as an example of research and writing skill.
 Students will maintain a grade of B or better in all coursework and a 3.0 average.
 A grade of B- in a course will not count toward fulfilling degree requirements.

 The MCHS steering committee supervises the students’ course of study and progress through the major and monitors work and experience gained through the 12 hours of internship.
 Members of this committee work with the student to develop their capstone project usually in consultation with the needs of the host institution of the internship.
 In the fourth semester of coursework students present their capstone project to the committee, consisting of a portfolio of material including a journal of their internship experience and an 8000-word paper or proposal.

 After completing eight museum and art history courses in Tallahassee during the first year of study, students in the MA Program in Museum and Cultural Heritage Studies may choose to participate in The Ringling Track, spending their second full year of study at The John & Mable Ringling Museum of Art.
-For additional information please contact Dr. Kristen Dowell.
+For additional information please contact Dr. Kristin Dowell.